Canals (CAN-AM)

 The CAN-AM is available under 2 Network Features → Water Transport → Canal Addon Mod.
 It is installed by default.

-Building CAN-AM Canals
+Building Canals

 Crossings with CAN-AM are currently puzzle piece-based.
-There are two versions of each crossing piece for the supported network crossings–one for the wall, and one for the open water.
-The open water tiles allow for canal traffic to pass underneath.
+There are two versions of each crossing piece for the supported network crossings: one for the wall, and one for the center canal traffic, allowing canal traffic to pass underneath.
+The crossing can be assembled as follows:

-CAN-AM Stations
+Stations

-Note that in order for canal boat automata to appear on the canals, one of the “magic pieces” must be placed as part of the build process, preferrably in the open water next to the station.
+Note that in order for canal boat automata to appear on the canals, one of the “magic pieces” must be placed as part of the build process, preferably in the open water next to the station.
 These include the + and T-intersections, as well as the 90° L-bend.
 (Thanks to CorinaMarie for this discovery!)